FREE CLASS

 2. Quality Over Quantity

 When it comes to furnishing your home office, think like a discerning curator rather than an eager collector.
-That's the whole idea behind having better stuff: fewer pieces that actually serve you.
+That's the whole idea behind having better stuff, choosing fewer pieces that actually serve you.

 Opt for an ergonomic design that cradles you through those long work sessions.
 A comfortable chair lets you tackle your tasks without feeling the toll on your body.

-A desk isn't just a table; it's where your ideas come to life.
+A desk is where your ideas come to life.
 Go for something spacious that accommodates your tools and tasks without turning into a clutter magnet.

 3. Neutral Color Palette